 ORDER BY credits_used_cloud_services DESC

-Snowflake's result cache is more aggressive than BigQuery's — repeated queries with the same parameters from different BI tools hit the result cache and cost zero credits.
+LIMIT 25;Aggressive result caching.
+Repeated queries with the same parameters from different BI tools hit the result cache and cost zero credits.
 For Looker dashboards refreshing on a schedule with identical SQL, this mattered significantly.
-Tableau and Metabase also benefited from this caching layer.

 ALTER WAREHOUSE pipeline_wh